Stenasodelphis

 Stenasodelphis is an extinct genus of pontoporiid dolphin from the mid-late Miocene epoch.
 Its name roughly translates to "the narrow-nosed dolphin."
 The genus is currently monotypic, containing only the species S. russellae.
-The specific epithet honors Mrs. Jean Hopper (née Russell), who discovered the holotype.
+The specific epithet honors Mrs. Jean Hooper (née Russell), who discovered the holotype.
 It was found in material derived from zone 22-23 of St. Marys Formation, which dates to the early Tortonian.